Church Street, Dublin: History

-The Church Street disaster (1913)
+Church Street disaster (1913)

 Ornate memorial street lamp to the collapse located on Father Mathew Square off the street.

 On Tuesday 2 September 1913, two tenement buildings, numbers 66 and 67, collapsed at 8:45pm.
 Twenty-five people from five families lived in number 66 alone.
 It is believed that the chimney collapsed, falling through the building while pushing the front elevation onto the street.
 Seven people died in the collapse, including four children.
 The buildings were directly across from the church of the Capuchin Order, St Mary of the Angels Church.
 The safety of the buildings had been questioned in July 1911, and minor repairs were made.
 The disaster attracted a lot of national and international press, as it happened during the 1913 Lockout.
 One of the victims, Hugh Sammon, had been locked out of work the day before the collapse.

 An inquiry into the collapse detailed that 16 members of the Dublin Corporation owned 89 tenements or "second-class houses" between them.

 The wider area was redeveloped into local authority housing as the Church Street Housing Scheme, with Alderman Thomas Kelly largely credited with this development, working with C.J.
 McCarthy, the Dublin City Architect.
 This public housing scheme was one of a number that marked a turn in political attitudes to housing in Dublin in the early 20th century.
 A memorial now marks the spot of the collapse.

-Architecture
+Capuchin Order

+The Capuchin Order has had a presence around Church Street since 1691.
+The first chapel was fitted into Roscommon House in 1720 and later entirely repaired in 1736.
+It was replaced by a larger chapel in 1796 which had its main entrance via Bow Street.

+Church Street Chapel, Dublin in around 1861.

+Saint Mary of the Angels

 Saint Mary of the Angels in 2012.

-The Capuchin Order has had a premises on Church Street since 1689, Saint Mary of the Angels, Capuchin Church was built as a replacement in 1881 and was designed by J.J.
+Saint Mary of the Angels, Capuchin Church was built as a replacement church on the site of the old Church Street chapel.
+The foundation stone was laid on 12 June 1868 and the church was completed in 1881.
+It was designed by J.J.
 McCarthy, and features sculptures from Leo Broe and work from James Pearse (father of Patrick Pearse).